 - By police order, canned or bottled beverages will not be allowed into the rink proper.
 Cans found in the rink will be confiscated.
-Cups and ice are available from the concessions stand.
+Cups and ice are available from the concession stand.

 - Violators will be removed and potentially face additional disciplinary action.
 Refunds will not be issued.

-- No bags allowed in rink.
+- No bags allowed in the rink.
 Belongings must be secured in coin lockers.

 - CAUTION: The puck moves at a high rate of speed and may leave the playing surface.
 Please keep your attention on the puck at all times.